Siid205/PROJECTS/RAINFALL PREDICTION/README.md

 ## Overview
 This machine learning project is developed to predict whether it will rain tomorrow based on various meteorological parameters.
 The project focuses on data-driven weather forecasting by leveraging supervised learning algorithms and effective data preprocessing techniques.

 The initiative demonstrates the complete workflow of building a classification model — from handling missing data and encoding categorical features to evaluating the model using robust performance metrics.
+We will demonstrate our data science and machine learning skills by performing the following tasks, each of which includes specific steps:

+1. Explore and prepare the dataset: Feature engineering and cleaning.
+2. Build a classifier pipeline: Model selection, training, and optimization.
+3. Evaluate the model’s performance: Interpret metrics and visualizations.

 ---